networknt/light-doc/content/en/tutorial/common/service/singlemultiple.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This is a use case that you have an interface and multiple implementations will be all used during runtime.
+This is a use case where you have an interface, and multiple implementations will all be used during runtime.
 For example, in light-4j framework, we have multiple StartupHookProviders to be loaded during server startup and execute them one by one.
 Also, all our middleware handlers are wired into the request/response chain the same way.